SatoruMuto/CarND-Behavioral-Cloning-P3/writeup.md

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-#### 2. Final Model Architecture

-The final model architecture shown in model.py In[16] portion.
+#### 2. Final Model Architecturehe final model architecture shown in model.py In[16] portion.
 This has following layers.
 There are 4 convolution layer, and 4 fully connected layer.
 The final layer output steering angle prediction given from input picture.

 Convolutional 5x5x24, then relu activation
 Convolutional 5x5x48, then relu activation